Exlll/ConfigLib/README.md

 #### Missing values

-When a configuration file is read, values that correspond to a field of a configuration type or to a component of a record type might be missing.
+When a configuration file is read, values that correspond to a configuration element might be missing.
 That can happen, for example, when somebody deleted that field from the configuration file, when the definition of a configuration or record type is changed, or when the `NameFormatter` that was used to create that file is replaced.

 In such cases, fields of configuration types keep the default value you assigned to them and record components are initialized with the default value of their corresponding type.